saf-dmitry/taskpaper-mode/README.md

 ## Formatting Items

 In TaskPaper mode each line makes a new item.
+The following commands auto-format you items as you type.

 - `RET`: Create a new item with the same level as the one under cursor (`taskpaper-new-item-same-level`).